open-policy-agent/opa/docs/README.md

 make docs
 ```

-This will also serve the site on port 4000.
-The site will be saved to
+This will  serve the site on port 4000.
+The site will be saved to `site.tar.gz`
-`site.tar.gz` in the root directory.
+in the root directory.

 ### Update the website